Lauryn05/VNH-py/README.md

  - Running the flask app also triggers the analysis module which checks if set thresholds have been surpassed then sends alerts to the network administrator though email using Mailjet API.
  - The devices are then displayed in the devices page of the dashboard and when one selects a specific device, they can be able to view more device details and configure its hostname and IP address.
  - The network administrator can also be able to view the alerts sent on the alerts page of the dashboard.

+## Configuration
+Files that require specific configurations are:
+ - snmp-agent-x.py: Whether using the linux or windows agent, change the IP address of the MANAGER_URL and UDPTransportTarget to that the manager is listening on.
+ - alerts.py: Change the email from which the alert is from to the Email used to create an account for Mailjet API.
+ - analyze.py: Change the thresholds to that of your specific situation (cpu, disk, memory)
+ - config.py: Edit the connection string used for connecting to your database, mailjet API key and API secret, and the alert imail to which the email is sent to.
+ - sample.py: Use this file to verify database connection and data input.

+## Customizable MIB files
+The MIB agent can be ab